todiane/corri-construction-p3/README.md

 ![CCCCP confirm](/assets/images/cc-rm-check-information-ok.png)

-The program checks that the user is ready to submit this information.
+The program checks that the contractor is ready to submit this information.

 If they select yes, they receive confirmation of submission